Scheduled MonumentsEnglandElvet Bridge

 What is Elvet Bridge?

-Elvet Bridge is a medieval stone bridge crossing the River Wear in Durham city centre, first constructed in the twelfth century and substantially rebuilt in the fourteenth century.
+Elvet Bridge is a medieval bridge spanning the River Wear in Durham, England, first constructed in the twelfth century as a vital crossing for travellers and commerce approaching Durham city from the south.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002352.

 Who is responsible for protecting Elvet Bridge?